WinVector/data_algebra/README.md

 Because our operator pipeline is a `Python` object with no references to external objects (such as the database connection), it can be saved through standard methods such as "[pickling](https://docs.python.org/3/library/pickle.html)."

-We can also diagram the pipleline using graphviz.
+We can also diagram the pipeline using graphviz.

 ```python